Not to overstate things, but I’m pretty sure I was a hero last week.

 A double stroller is the bad boy in the world of strollers.
 They are hulking SUVs rumbling at full throttle next to tiny quivering electric cars in need of a battery charge.

 As I walked toward the women, I made eye contact and saw fear in their eyes.
 It wasn’t the stroller they were afraid of, it was me.
 They’d never seen a woman so crazy excited over a collapsed stroller.
+I wouldn’t be surprised if they started to look at these 7 Best Car Seat Strollers for Twins 2020 when they got home so they would be able to feel the same amount of excitement that I felt when mine decided to collapse on me.
+I’m sure they’re not all like that though.

 Little did they know this very stroller model had humiliated me in four states.
 Finally, it all came to a head one cold, windy day in a small town in New Jersey.
 I’d been left in charge of twin grandbabies.
 Our mission?
 To get to the store four blocks away and bring something back for dinner.
 I was alone with that beast of a stroller.
 The babies were no help whatsoever.
 The doorman was dumbfounded.
 Several strong men tried to help, but walked away in defeat.
 I don’t remember how long I did battle.
 I do remember the babies were crying and I was perspiring, but I was determined the stroller would not prevail.